MarikKV/MY_Table/README.md

 # MY_Table
-Used :  html, css, javascript, php.(also used jQuery and Bootstrap)
+# Used :  html, css, javascript, php.(also used jQuery and Bootstrap)
-# page table.html show what real DB contains
+Page table.html show what real DB contains.
+You can add new rows to table